You are here: Website Maintenance > Ongoing operation

 Many common systems (especially plugin-based CMS) create their own complexity:

-We reduce this complexity through a consistently lilac-media-managed system:
+We reduce this complexity through a system consistently managed by lilac-media:

 - no uncontrolled plugin landscape

-The result is a system that is not "assembled", but operated consistently.
+The result is a system that is not “patched together,” but is operated consistently.

 Conclusion

-You can have a website that consists of many individual parts—or a system that is operated as a single unit.
+You can have a website made of many individual parts – or a system that is operated as a single unit.

-The difference is not at the start, but in the ongoing operation: stability, response times, and responsibility.
+The difference doesn’t appear at launch, but during ongoing operation: stability, response time, and responsibility.

-We will show you how we can support you even after your website goes live.
+We’ll show you how we support you even after your website goes live.

 Webagentur lilac-media | Webdesign und Programmierung